 I have been baking gluten-free as much as possible, forgoing bread almost every day but I do give in to the occasional good sandwich or an irresistible slice of pie every once in a while.

 I think that qualifies me as almost gluten-free.

 Although my gluten strike has not been all that draconian, I have missed bread terribly.
-So I made this easy and quick flatbread which I’ve eaten as breakfast toast as well as burger bun.
+So I made this easy and quick flatbread which I’ve eaten as breakfast toast as well as a burger bun.
 I cut the already thin bread open into even thinner slices and spread some cream cheese and honey on it.
-The flavor was a mix of bitter nuts, fresh cream and nectar.
+The flavor was a mix of bitter nuts, fresh cream, and nectar.
 Enough said!

 Gluten-free Buckwheat Flatbread Recipe

 Makes 4 pieces of bread (about 6 inches in diameter)

 1 cup buckwheat flour